Pistos/ramaze-comet-example/blog-post.markdown

 end
 </pre>

 When there is a request for <code>next_lines</code>, the server checks the server-side producer for more data.
 If there is no new data, rather than returning any response to the client, the server continues to poll the producer.

-They key thing to note here is that the server is doing the polling server-side.
+The key thing to note here is that the server is doing the polling server-side.
 The client is merely waiting for the server to respond to the single request -- no polling is going on between client and server while data is unavailable.
+Because the polling is server-side, it is much cheaper, so we can be much more liberal with the polling frequency.

 If and when the data becomes available from the producer, the server gives that data to the client right away.

-On a basic level that's all you need for Comet!
+On a basic level, that's all you need for Comet!

+1. Server-side producer(s)
-1. A URI for the client to retrieve data from
+2. URI for the client to retrieve data from
-2. A client-side loop
-3. Server-side polling
+3. Client-side "request and consume" loop
+4. On request, server polls data source (producer), responding only when ready

 Try out this example yourself!
 Grab the code with